Why asset managers should measure client behavior

 Feedback requests are essential, but you need to use them judiciously because they interrupt clients at times that are not always convenient.

 What if every asset manager relied on them?
-This is the current situation in the B2B investment industry and, in the words of one firm, “our clients are inundated with feedback requests.”
-This is not a good experience for clients, it risks skewing your data as some clients will ‘tune-out’, and it is no way to differentiate yourself.
+This is the current situation in the B2B investment industry and, in the words of one firm, “our clients are inundated” and suffering “survey fatigue.”
+This is not a good experience for them, it risks skewing your data as some clients will ‘tune-out’, and it is no way to differentiate yourself.

-Thankfully, we now have the digital tools to observe and record behaviours without hassling clients.
-This additional source of information allows you to ‘see the wood for the trees’ and means you no longer need to rely solely on client surveys.
+Thankfully, we now have the digital tools to observe and record behaviors without disrupting clients.
+This additional source of information allows you to see your effect on what clients do, not just what they say.

-This is a welcome development for clients because, frankly, it is your job to figure out how well you are meeting their needs, not theirs, and in the digital era, there’s no longer any excuse.
+Not only will this complete your 360-degree view of clients, but it is a welcome development for them because, frankly, it is your job (not theirs) to figure out how well you are meeting their needs.
+In the digital era, there’s no longer any excuse.

 Predict, influence and continually improve client experience